Perturbative Cauchy theory for a flux-incompressible Maxwell-Stefan system: Introduction

 Concerning the local Cauchy problem for such multicomponent systems, a first general result \cite{GioMas} was obtained by Giovangigli and Massot for compressible reactive fluids (including viscous and energy equations).
 They proved local existence and uniqueness of smooth solutions in the whole space, starting from general initial data.
-Later on, working in a bounded domain~$\Omega$, Bothe exploited classical results \cite{Ama} from the theory of quasi-linear parabolic equations in order to show \cite{Bot} local-in-time existence and uniqueness for solutions in~$L^p(\Omega)$, also starting from a general initial datum.
-These techniques have been also recently applied by Hutridurga and Salvarani to recover the same outcome in a non-isothermal setting \cite{HutSal2}.
+Later on, working in a bounded domain~$\Omega$, Bothe exploited classical results \cite{Ama} from the theory of quasilinear parabolic equations in order to show \cite{Bot} local-in-time existence and uniqueness for solutions in~$L^p(\Omega)$, also starting from a general initial datum.
+Similar outcomes have been obtained through the use of these techniques by Herberg \textit{et al.} in a mass-based (rather than molar-based) setting with chemical reactions \cite{HMPW17} and by Hutridurga and Salvarani in a non-isothermal setting \cite{HutSal2}.
 The first global existence result was established by Giovangigli in \cite{Gio1}, looking at a perturbative regime where the initial datum is sufficiently close to a constant stationary state of the mixture.
 He proved global existence, uniqueness and trend to equilibrium in Sobolev spaces on $\R^3$.
 Boudin \textit{et al.} investigated in \cite{BouGreSal1} the particular case of a 3-species mixture, when two diffusion coefficients are equal: the authors were able to establish global existence and uniqueness of smooth solutions for~$L^\infty(\Omega)$ initial data, as well as their long-time convergence towards the corresponding constant equilibrium state.
 By passing to entropic variables, J\"ungel and Stelzer obtained \cite{JunSte} global-in-time existence of weak solutions in $H^1(\Omega)$ as well as their exponential decay to the homogeneous steady state of the mixture, for arbitrary diffusion coefficients and for general initial data.
 At last, we mention that the global existence of weak solutions in $H^1(\Omega)$ has also been shown to hold in more intricate problems where the Maxwell-Stefan system is coupled \cite{CheJun, MarTem} with the incompressible Navier-Stokes equation (which is used to describe the evolution of the mass average velocity of the mixture) or when chemical reactions are taken into account~\cite{MarTem, DauJunTan}.
 In particular, the entropy method exploited in \cite{CheJun, DauJunTan} also allowed to recover the exponential decay of solutions towards equilibrium.

 The present article aims at studying the problem of existence and uniqueness of perturbative solutions to an incompressible variant of the Maxwell-Stefan system \eqref{Continuity equation}--\eqref{MS equation}--\eqref{MS closure}, which is written for any $1\leq i\leq N$ on $\R_+\times\T^3$ in terms of the species' mean velocities $(u_i)_{1\leq i\leq N}$ as